adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ### Analytics

-Analytics tools will normally track page views and related tools without any extra effort but because in SPA page isn't really a page, this has to be handled with extra script which is triggered by the application router.
+Analytics tools will normally track page views and related tools without any extra effort but because an SPA page isn't really a page, this has to be handled with extra script which is triggered by the application router.

 ### Automated functional testing